AlgoritmiaClub/missing-semester/workshops/competitive_programming/introduction.md

 In Mexico, the ICPC journey begins with the Gran Premio de México, a national series made up of three rounds.
-Teams from across the country participate in these contests, earning points at each event, their cumulative score determines whether they qualify for the ICPC Mexico Finals (regional).
+Teams from across the country participate in these contests, earning points at each event.
+Their cumulative score determines whether they qualify for the ICPC Mexico Finals (regional).
+Teams that do not qualify directly still have a chance through the Repechaje, a wildcard round that offers additional spots in the Finals.
 The top-performing teams from the Finals advance to the Latin America Championship (LAC) (super regional), and the very best continue on to the ICPC World Finals.

 To prepare for these contests, many participants take part in the Training Camp Mexico (TCMX).
 This bootcamp brings together CP teams for intensive practice and